The Who

 Further festival appearances at Woodstock and the Isle of Wight, along with the concert album Live at Leeds (1970), established their reputation as a respected rock act.
 The success put pressure on lead songwriter Townshend, and the follow-up to Tommy, Lifehouse, was abandoned.
 Songs from the project made up the album Who's Next (1971), including the hits "Won't Get Fooled Again", "Baba O'Riley", and "Behind Blue Eyes".
 The group released another concept album, Quadrophenia (1973), as a celebration of their mod roots, and oversaw the film adaptation of Tommy (1975).
 Following the release of The Who by Numbers (1975), they continued to tour to large audiences before semi-retiring from live performances at the end of 1976.
 The release of Who Are You (1978) was overshadowed by Moon's death shortly after.

-Former Small Faces and Faces drummer Kenney Jones replaced Moon and the group resumed touring.
+Former Small Faces and Faces drummer Kenney Jones replaced Moon, and the group resumed touring.
 In 1979, they released a film adaptation of Quadrophenia and the retrospective rockumentary The Kids Are Alright.
 The early 1980s brought two more albums, Face Dances (1981) and It's Hard (1982), and more successful world tours, though Townshend became weary of the group during this time, and they officially split in 1983.
 The Who occasionally re-formed for live appearances such as Live Aid in 1985, a 25th-anniversary tour in 1989 with Simon Phillips on drums, and a tour of Quadrophenia during 1996–1997 with Zak Starkey on drums.
 A full-time reunion began in 1999, with Starkey as drummer.
-After Entwistle's death in 2002, plans for a new album were delayed until 2006, with Endless Wire.
-Since Entwistle's death, The Who have continued to perform and tour officially as a duo of Daltrey and Townshend, augmented by various other musicians.
-Their twelfth album, Who was released in 2019 and supported with more touring.
+After Entwistle's death in 2002, plans for a new album were delayed until 2006, when Endless Wire was released.
+Since Entwistle's death, the Who have continued to perform and tour officially as a duo of Daltrey and Townshend, augmented by various other musicians.
+Their twelfth album, Who, was released in 2019 and was supported by additional touring.
+In 2025, the band conducted their final tour, entitled The Song Is Over North American Farewell Tour.